 - Select Save Dashboard on the Edit Dashboard screen.

 In this example, the top CPU Usage chart has the default Dashboard Time Range, and the bottom chart is displaying a Custom Time Range of 5 minutes.

 Multiple Targets per Dashboard

 1. If you would like to have different targets on the same dashboard, use the Configure option on a widget in the custom dashboard to open the Configure Widget options.
 Under Configure Widget options, toggle Use Dashboard Target to off, then click Select Target.

 2. Use Select Target to open the target selection window and choose a target to associate with the performance chart widget.
 You can type into the filter area or use (chevron-down) to select a target from the list of devices.

 3. Once you've selected a device, you'll see it populated under Custom Target.
-Select Save to set the chart widget to the Custom Target:
+Select Update to set the chart widget to the Custom Target: